 The Spanish Castle's Grand Opening event drew huge crowds from the populations of both distant towns nevertheless.
-Some attendees were likely attracted by the big-band sounds of the Frankie Roth Orchestra and the promise of a great new recessed dance-floor.
+Some attendees were likely attracted by the big-band sounds of the Frankie Roth Orchestra and the promise of a great new recessed dance floor.
 Others were simply drawn by the social spectacle.

 Some though, must have been curious about the new building itself (located near the corner of old Highway 99, now Pacific Highway S, and the Kent-Des Moines Road).
 How could they not have been?
-Designed like some kind of storybook caricature of an ancient Moorish fortress, the building's exotic architectural details -- a stucco structure with neon accents -- successfully evoked mystery and romance and was somewhat of a roadside attraction in and of itself.
+Designed like some kind of storybook caricature of an ancient Moorish fortress, the building's exotic architectural details -- a stucco structure with neon accents -- successfully evoked mystery and romance and was something of a roadside attraction in and of itself.

 With Prohibition's repeal in 1934, the Castle began selling beer.
 Crowds of dancers continued packing the place.
 But in 1937 the owners sold off the Castle to a new partnership consisting of M. W. "Wes" Morrill (founder of Kent, Washington's First Bank) and C. L. Knutsen (a local auto dealer).

-One thing that remained constant throughout those years was the house-band.
+One thing that remained constant throughout those years was the house band.
 Roth led his orchestra in weekly shows up through 1942 when he stepped aside and his trombonist, Gordon Greene, took over.
 Those World War II years proved to be the peak for the Castle -- a time when as many as 2,000 folks attended dances that were necessarily scheduled into shifts to correspond with the labor shifts in war industry factories.

 Golden Era of Teen-Dances

 By 1961 -- when Morrill sold out to Knutsen -- various DJs like O'Day, John Stone, and Lee Perkins had booked shows into the Castle and early shows there featured such major touring stars as Gene Vincent, Jerry Lee Lewis, Roy Orbison, Johnny Burnett, Tony Orlando, Freddie Cannon, Ray Stevens, Johnny Rivers, Bobby Vee, Jan & Dean, and Herb Alpert & the Tijuana Brass.
-But rock 'n' roll and pop acts weren't the only action and a good number of Country acts including national stars like Conway Twitty and Ernest Tubb also made appearances there and locals like Jack Roberts & the Evergreen Drifters, picked, yodeled, and twanged at the Castle regularly for years.
-[Note: One of Tubb's shows was recorded and recently released on compact disc as The Complete Live 1965 Show.]
+But rock 'n' roll and pop acts weren't the only action and a good number of country acts including national stars like Conway Twitty and Ernest Tubb also made appearances there and locals like Jack Roberts & the Evergreen Drifters, picked, yodeled, and twanged at the Castle regularly for years.
+(One of Tubb's shows was recorded and recently released on compact disc as The Complete Live 1965 Show.)

 Plenty of early local rock 'n' roll bands also got chances to play shows at the Castle, including the Adventurers, the Amazing Aztecs, the Casuals, the Checkers, the Checkmates, the Cut-Ups, the Dynamics, the Frantics, the Playboys, the Sonics, the Statics, the Swags, and the Torments.
 The Aztecs' singer/keyboardist, Merrilee Rush, was one kid who'd been vastly impressed by the first dance she ever attended there:

 "I'll never forget the first time I went to the Spanish Castle and saw the Wailers.
 They are the classic.
 They are the epitome of rock 'n' roll from this era.
 Because they combined the rhythm & blues and the rock 'n' roll. ...I remember standing in front of Rich Dangel's amp and it just blew my ears off!
 Oh, and Gail Harris had that big deep, deep vibrato in her voice!
 I was just, Oh! ...
-I was just overcome" (Interview).
+I was just overcome" (Rush interview).

 Jimi Hendrix Coming Up

-One other notable young Seattle musician who developed a fondness for the Castle was a teenaged guitarist named Jimmy Hendrix.
+One other notable young Seattle musician who developed a fondness for the Castle was a teenage guitarist named Jimmy Hendrix.
 Between 1957 and 1961 Hendrix earned a local reputation for consistently showing up at various gigs and asking if he could sit in and play along.
 He attempted this with the Wailers, the Dave Lewis Combo, the Playboys, the Adventurers, Dynamics, and other local bands.

 Many years after Hendrix had changed his name to "Jimi" and become an international rock star, his father Al would recall that his son would "go to the clubs and ask the guy could he sit in with him.
 He used to do that right here in Seattle when he was coming up.
 He used to go to the place on Old [Highway] 99, the dancehall, the Spanish Castle.
-He used to go there and hang around the stage and try to get in and play with some of the groups."
+He used to go there and hang around the stage and try to get in and play with some of the groups" (Al Hendrix interview).

 "Well, Jimmy would come out to the Spanish Castle and would bring his Gibson amplifier with him.
 And, people were always blowing amplifiers [back] then.
 And bands would only carry one or two amplifiers.
 So one night, I forget who was playing -- I think it was the Checkmates who blew their amp -- and Jimmy's deal was: It was his amp: He got to play on stage.
-So, he's on the side of the stage and he played his axe" (Interview).
+So, he's on the side of the stage and he played his axe" (O'Day interview).

 Despite being rejected on some such occasions, Hendrix eventually joined his own teen combos -- the Velvetones, Rocking Kings, Thomas and His Tomcats -- and developed his skills considerably.
 Hendrix's lingering fondness for Seattle's music scene is indicated by the fact that years after he left the Northwest he penned "Spanish Castle Magic" in tribute to his days hanging out at the old roadhouse.
-Dave Marsh probably puts it best in Louie Louie: A History of The World's Most Famous Rock Song, when he writes:
+Dave Marsh probably puts it best in Louie Louie: A History of The World's Most Famous Rock Song:

 "Once you know the legend of the Wailers at the Castle and the facts of Jimi's attendance there, the lyrics of his 'Spanish Castle Magic' seem haunted by homesick nostalgia.
-'It's very far away, it takes about half a day/to get there by my ah...dragonfly,' he sings, in the voice of a kid stranded a couple continents from home."
+'It's very far away, it takes about half a day/to get there by my ah...dragonfly,' he sings, in the voice of a kid stranded a couple continents from home" (Marsh).

 Later in the tune's lyrics Hendrix offers one last global positioning clue for the literal-minded: "No it's not in Spain."